 They feature low profiles and complete elimination of the protective areas facilitating improved head movement in small and confined spaces.
 The ones in North-American style are the same as commercial hard hats while the ones in European style appear like the helmets used for rock climbing.

 Since these helmets are made of the same materials, they can carry the same heat and flame impact resistance as their larger counterparts.
-For me, the urban rescue helmets are the best type of firefighter headgear, mainly because they offer seamless compatibility.
+For me, the urban rescue helmets are the most suitable type of firefighter headgear, mainly because they offer seamless compatibility.

 If you are a firefighter looking for a suitable hat, you will probably also be interested in accessories for it.
-We have a list of the best firefighter helmet lights.
-Also, please check our guide for the best fire helmet cameras if you need.
+We have a list of the top-tier firefighter helmet lights.
+Also, please check our guide for the top-tier fire helmet cameras if you need.

 Why Do You Need a Firefighter Helmet